Al Khor (city): Initial settlement

 According to oral tradition, Al Khor was first settled by members of the Al Muhannadi tribe in the mid-18th century, possibly around 1750, making it one of the oldest settlements in the country.
-Various versions of the story exist, but one version states that two nomadic Al Muhannada tribesmen, Mohammed bin Baddah and Majid Al Shuqairi, had gone in search of their missing camels.
+Various versions of the story exist, but one version states that two nomadic Al Muhannadi tribesmen, Mohammed bin Baddah and Majid Al Shuqairi, had gone in search of their missing camels.
 While searching, they discovered a stream of fresh water in a depression underneath a high ground, later to be known as Ain Hleetan.
-Further exploration also unveiled a suitable docking platform on a shallow tidal creek, which led to the area being settled by the whole of the Al Muhanada tribe after relocating from their home in Al Khuwayr in northeast Qatar.
-According to an alternative version of this story, it is stated that the two cousins stumbled upon Al Khor after unsuccessfully chasing down a hare, rather than searching for their lost camels.
+Further exploration also unveiled a suitable docking platform on a shallow tidal creek, which led to the area being settled by the whole of the Al Muhannadi tribe after relocating from their home in Al Khuwayr in northeast Qatar.
+According to an alternative version of this story, the two cousins stumbled upon Al Khor after unsuccessfully chasing down a hare, rather than searching for their lost camels.

-It was decided that the name of the town would be prefixed with khor, which is the Arabic translation of "creek", however, multiple names were used in the settlement's initial stages.
+It was decided that the name of the town would be prefixed with khor, which is the Arabic translation of "creek"; but multiple names were used in the settlement's initial stages.
 The two most popular names were 'Khor Al Muhanadah', named after the founding tribe, and 'Khor Al Shaqiq', which is named after the incision in the wood used in constructing sailboats, a craft for which the settlement was well known.
 Of these two, 'Khor Al Shaqiq' was the more commonly used variant.
 Carsten Niebuhr, an 18th-century German explorer who visited the Arabian Peninsula, created one of the first maps to depict the settlements of Qatar in 1765 in which he denoted Adsjar, possibly referring to Al Khor.

 Primarily a pearl diving and fishing village, the majority of activity took place during the summer when the pearling season was in full swing.
 During the winter, the nomadic tribesmen would rear livestock throughout the interior.
 The locals fetched their drinking water from a well known as Ain Al Jahsha, located about 10 km to the west of the settlement.
 Another closer-by water source, Ain Hleetan, was also used by the residents, and some even believed that water obtained from Ain Hleetan possessed medicinal properties, leading it to gain the moniker of "the doctor".